 Benefits resulting from a reduction in litter on beaches depend on the actual intensity of the removal of litter and the decrease brought about by the measures.
 Removing litter is often restricted to the tourist season and the frequency varies from daily to once a week.
 In the case relatively high investments have been made in machinery, regular staff and organisation, a moderate reduction in litter is unlikely to result in proportional benefits.
 Furthermore, even moderate contamination levels could distract tourists, who could move to neighbouring beaches.
 Therefore, it can be expected that only a substantial reduction of litter would generate larger benefits.
-In particular in situations with an intense programme of litter removal, for example in the case of Den Haag (Scheveningen/ Kijkduin), with annual costs of over €1.25m (Mouat et al., 2010), the relation between the amount of litter and the total costs for beach cleansing will presumably be highly non-linear.
+In particular in situations with an intense programme of litter removal, for example in the case of Den Haag (Scheveningen/Kijkduin), with annual costs of over $\in 1.25m$ (Mouat et al., 2010), the relation between the amount of litter and the total costs for beach cleansing will presumably be highly non-linear.

 An indication of the benefits can be obtained as follows.
-From Mouat et al. (2010), the average costs of beach cleansing in the Netherlands (and Belgium) is $\in$ 34,400/km/year.
-There are however large deviations, with a peak of $\in$ 97,300/km/year.
+From Mouat et al. (2010), the average costs of beach cleansing in the Netherlands (and Belgium) is \in 34,400/km/year.
+There are however large deviations, with a peak of \notin 97,300/km/year.
 These data are derived from a sample of 10 municipalities in Belgium and the Netherlands, and based on activities on the entire length of the coastline of their territory.
-These values are comparable to the ones given by Mcllgorm et al. (2011) for mechanical shoreline clean-up for France of $\in$ 32 $\in$ 600/km/year.
+These values are comparable to the ones given by Mcllgorm et al. (2011) for mechanical shoreline clean-up for France of \notin 32 \notin 600/km/year.1

 Assuming a beach length of 340 km, the total costs associated with beach cleansing would be of the order of $\in 11.0$ m/year.
 This is of the order of magnitude given by Ecorys (2007), giving a value of $\in 10$ m/year.
 The total actual costs, however are not the benefits for implementing the measures.
 As has been remarked (and this has to be verified quantitatively by detailed studies about the operational activities and the intensity of the programmes), a substantial reduction of litter to meet the MSFD requirements has to be realised in order to attain appreciable benefits.
-The beach cleansing benefits will therefore be considerably less than the mentioned average $\leqslant 34,400$ /km/year.
+The beach cleansing benefits will therefore be

+1The data for France are based on a litter density of 4 tonnes/km/year, whereas the Dutch/Belgian date are based on a litter removal intensity of approx. 10.5 tonnes/km/year (724 tonnes/year on 68.8 km). considerably less than the mentioned average \in 34,400/km/year.
 The objective of MSFD measures is a declining trend in the amount of litter.
 The welfare effects of a relatively large physical reduction of litter by, approximately 50% are computed to show the magnitude of the possible benefits related to a reduction of the amount of litter.
-This reduction by half of litter might result in a gain of 10% of the maximum benefits, , corresponding to approximately $\leqslant 1$ m/year.
+This reduction by half of litter might result in a gain of 10% of the maximum benefits, , corresponding to approximately \in 1m/year.
 This might even be optimistic, since local authorities could feel the necessity of maintain a certain level of tidiness of the beaches, regardless the actual supply of litter.